-RTNCLRCAP is the system total Real-Time capacity for all Load Resources other than CLRs that have a validated Real-Time RRS Ancillary Service Schedule for the SCED interval.
+RTNCLRCAP is the system total Real-Time capacity for all Load Resources other than CLRs that have a validated Real-Time RRS or ECRS Ancillary Service Schedule for the SCED interval.

 RTPBPC is the system total SCED under-generation Power Balance MW violated for the SCED interval.